web-platform-tests/rfcs/rfcs/testdriver_get_cookie_methods.md

 ## Risks

-As mentioned, cookie serialization isn't fully defined (tough loosely agreed upon) yet.
+As mentioned, cookie serialization isn't fully defined (though loosely agreed upon) yet.
 However, an initial attempt at implementation might actually significantly help inform and speed up the serialization question, so I think this is a good thing.